jaken92/jaken92/README.md

 ## About

 My name is Petter Jakobsson.
-I´m 31 years old, based in Gothenburg, Sweden.
+I´m 32 years old, based in Gothenburg, Sweden.

-Currently studying Webdevelopment at Yrgo.
-Looking for a place to do my LiA, November 2023 - May 2024.
+Graduated from YRGO Web development in May '24.
+Currently in an internship at Ericsson.

-I am intrested in all things related to webdevelopment and look to pursue a career within the field.
+I am intrested in all things related to web, right now I am looking for new challenges within the field - send me a mail if you would like to have a chat with [me](petterjakobsson9206@gmail.com).

 Some of the tech i have experience with: SQL, Php, React, Typescript, Wordpress, C# and nextJS.